(Want to receive more corruption report updates? Subscribe here!)

 Corruption, especially bid-rigging (known as kansei dango), is a risk in Japanese public procurement (ICS 2015).
-Japanese companies, politicians, government, organisations and universities are often closely connected, and preferential treatment between local stakeholders can be a disadvantage to foreign companies (ICS 2015).
+Japanese companies, politicians, government, organizations, and universities are often closely connected, and preferential treatment between local stakeholders can be a disadvantage to foreign companies (ICS 2015).
 This phenomenon manifests itself most frequently and seriously in Japan through the rigging of bids on government public works projects (ICS 2015).
 A tradition of assigning retired government officials to top positions within Japanese companies (known as amakudari) is a further obstacle for foreign companies competing for government contracts (The Japan Times, Apr.
 2015).
-Nevertheless, businesses do not report favouritism in the decisions of government officials being a major concern (GCR 2015-2016).
+Nevertheless, businesses do not report favoritism in the decisions of government officials being a major concern (GCR 2015-2016).

-The Act on Elimination and Prevention of Involvement in Bid-Rigging aims to reduce official bid-rigging and authorises the Japan Fair Trade Commission (JFTC) to demand central and local commissioning agencies to take corrective measures to inhibit official complicity in bid-rigging (ICS 2015).
+The Act on Elimination and Prevention of Involvement in Bid-Rigging aims to reduce official bid-rigging and authorizes the Japan Fair Trade Commission (JFTC) to demand central and local commissioning agencies to take corrective measures to inhibit official complicity in bid-rigging (ICS 2015).

 There are no reported risks of corruption for companies operating in the Japanese natural resource sector.

-Japan's Penal Code and Unfair Competition Prevention Act are its principal pieces of anti-corruption legislation.
+Japan’s Penal Code and Unfair Competition Prevention Act are its principal pieces of anti-corruption legislation.
 The legislative framework is strong and generally well enforced.
 However, the OECD has expressed concerns of Japan not actively detecting and investigating foreign bribery cases (OECD, June 2014).
-The Penal Code applies to public sector offences and prohibits active and passive bribery of public officials, including facilitation payments (Herbert Smith Freehills, May 2015).
-The Unfair Competition Prevention Act criminalises bribery of foreign public officials and companies as well as individuals can be held liable (Clifford Chance, Nov.
+The Penal Code applies to public sector offenses and prohibits active and passive bribery of public officials, including facilitation payments (Herbert Smith Freehills, May 2015).
+The Unfair Competition Prevention Act criminalizes bribery of foreign public officials and companies, as well as individuals, can be held liable (Clifford Chance, Nov.
 2015).
-There are no explicit laws on private sector bribery, but special laws apply when a private company is closely linked to public interest (e.g., Act on Nippon Telegraph and Telephone Corporation) (HSF, May 2015).
+There are no explicit laws on private sector bribery, but special laws apply when a private company is closely linked to the public interest (e.g., Act on Nippon Telegraph and Telephone Corporation) (HSF, May 2015).
 The Companies Act applies to the private sector and provides penalties for the active or passive bribery of a director or similar officers of stock corporations (NRF 2014).
 The Ethics Act applies only to individuals and serves as a reference for gifts and requires mid- and senior-level public officials to disclose and register gifts exceeding JPY 5,000.
 The maximum sanction is five years of imprisonment or a JPY 300 million fine, and up to 20 years for public officials demanding a bribe (HSF, May 2015).
 The Whistle-Blower Protection Act provides protection to private- and public-sector whistleblowers.
 The Act on Elimination and Prevention of Involvement in Bid-Riggingaddresses corruption in public procurement (ICS 2015).
 Japan is a party to the OECD Anti-Bribery Convention and has signed but not ratified the United Nations Convention against Corruption.

 In 2015, investigation and litigation arising from a USD 2.5 billion corporate fraud at Olympus Corporation continued, and an out of court settlement of $92 million was agreed (Herbert Smith Freehills, Oct.
 2015).
-Also in 2015, Toshiba launched an independent investigation which found accounting irregularties resulting in a lawsuit against three former senior executives (HSF, Oct.
+Also in 2015, Toshiba launched an independent investigation which found accounting irregularities resulting in a lawsuit against three former senior executives (HSF, Oct.
 2015).
-The Olympus and Toshiba Case are having an impact on corporate culture and have increased Japanese firms' focus on compliance (HSF, Oct.
+The Olympus and Toshiba Case are having an impact on corporate culture and have increased Japanese firms’ focus on compliance (HSF, Oct.
 2015).